PingoPlatform/Pingo/ATLAS/Coarse sand and gravel.md

 *Visualisation of differences between Spring and Summer in the Hohe Düne focus area in 2019.
 The mosaics comprise only two channels (200 kHz, red channel, and 400 kHz, green channel).
 Note the different appearance of seagrass of different abundance in the backscatter mosaics (medium row), and the appearance of hydrodynamically induced bedforms in facies D (lowermost row).*

 ## Repeatable Description of Processing Steps
-The following processing steps for the acoustic data utilize MB-System (https://github.com/dwcaress/MB-System) and the Pysesa Toolbox by Daniel Buscombe (https://dbuscombe-usgs.github.io/pysesa/README.html) and a Python environment (e.g., https://www.anaconda.com).
+The following processing steps for the acoustic data utilize MB-System (https://github.com/dwcaress/MB-System) and the Pysesa Toolbox by Daniel Buscombe (https://dbuscombe-usgs.github.io/pysesa/README.html) and a Python environment (e.g., https://www.anaconda.com) and GMT (https://www.generic-mapping-tools.org).
 For reproducing the data, please download the following dataset (approx. 60 GB), including a summer-survey with two frequencies of 400 and 700 kHz, from https://www.dropbox.com/sh/80omr76fyo1b1i4/AACEAKTIOkOy-ctEXi8mwCnHa?dl=0.
 A virtual machine with mbsystem is available at https://www.dropbox.com/s/zv67hq1jqwzaoxc/summerschool_v2.ova?dl=0 and can be loaded in VirtualBox, however as of today (28.10.2020), the installed mbsystem in the virtual machine is outdated and needs to be updated.

+### Reproduce the multispectral grids
 The following steps can be reproduced to repeat the backscatter maps (NOTE: we leave out steps for roll calibration, cleaning of data and sound velocity corrections which affect quality of the bahtymetric data.
 In the tutorial section of this git, information on how to apply these corrections is available).
 We use the tool PROCESSING_MBSYSTEM.py , which is found in this git under Code/MBES_Processing.
 To create a mosaic of the 400 kHz data, edit the file mbsystem_config.py to have thefollowing values: